nievergeltlab/freeze3_gwas/README.md

 00_sample_size_get.txt
 Using the .fam files and .pheno/.cov files, get exact counts of analyzed subjects - per the analyzed phenotype and per the case/control phenotype

+05_count_sample_sizes.txt
+Crummier script that just takes the N listed in the output file.
+Check against results of previous, total N must match.

 ## MiXeR pipeline
 00_prepare_files.sh
 Reformat files for MiXeR analysis